semigroups/Semigroups/CONTRIBUTING.md

 ## Branches

-New features should be developed in feature branches with a (somewhat) meaningful name.
-You should regularly merge the *next* release branch into your feature branch.
-The next release branch should be the only open branch whose name is a number, for example, 2.3.
-If there is more than one open branch with this type of name, please use the lowest numbered such branch.
-It is not possible for everyone to push to the next release branch, so when you think your changes are ready to go into a release, please let us know.
+New features should be developed in feature branches in a fork of the repository.
+You should regularly merge/rebase the *next* release branch into your feature branch.
+Releases are currently made from the stable-2.7 branch If there is more than one open branch with this type of name, please use the lowest numbered such branch.
+When you think your changes are ready to go into a release, please make a pull request.

-Before asking us to merge your code into the next release branch please ensure
+Before asking us to merge your code please ensure that:
-that:

 * your code is documented and tested
 * all of the tests run without errors